 Singer/songwriter from Victoria, BC

 Which box should you put my music in?
-There are so many: singer/songwriter, Americana, AAA, folk-rock, folk-pop, R+B, blues, country rock, synth-pop, emo, etc. I’ve written songs in just about every genre except rap or hip hop, but I’d venture to call what I’m doing these days “vintage folk” because I’ve been around for a long time in musician years…
+There are so many: singer/songwriter, Americana, AAA, folk-rock, folk-pop, R+B, blues, country rock, synth-pop, emo, etc. I’ve written songs in just about every genre except rap or hip hop, but I’d venture to call what I’m doing these days “legacy folk” because I’ve been around for a long time in musician years…

 Climb aboard the Wayback Machine, follow the links on my timeline to experience the journey, and follow me on Soundcloud to hear some old stuff and works-in-progress.
 Visit the News tab to get in the loop, and bookmark my Facebook for more updates (throw me a like and a follow if you’re in the mood…), and drop me a line if you like what you hear.